Deciding what to measure, and how to measure it

 How is the alternative wealth index created?

 To create an alternative wealth index for a specific country, the recent DHS data and wealth index files for a country are downloaded.
-If recent DHS data is not available for a country, other nationally representative surveys may be appropriate.
+Data from recent Multiple Indicator Cluster Survey (MICS) conducted by UNICEF may also be used.
+If recent DHS or MICS data is not available for a country, other nationally representative surveys may be appropriate.

 Through our pilot testing and feedback process, several questions were found difficult to answer in the contexts for which this survey is designed (outside of the home).
 These questions are removed.
 Then, questions are ordered by statistical importance to the full wealth index, and added to the questionnaire in order, until a sufficient level of agreement is reached between the full wealth index and our simplified index.
 We ensure that respondents are sorted into the same wealth quintiles by both indices at a level of agreement where kappa >= 0.75.
 This level of agreement must be achieved when comparing the simplified index to the full index for the national and urban only populations.
 Occasionally, this method does not produce a reliable index.
 Any changes to the standard process are described in the country factsheet, available on our Countries page.